alyssabchew/ecem202a_project/docs/report.md

 The first logical future step would be to deal with the latency issue.

 Secondly, the system should be fully automated.
 At this time, we are able to send an image of the AprilTag from the iPhone via email.
 However, due to Google's security and privacy policies, we were unable to directly download these attachments and funnel them through the MATLAB AprilTag recognition.
 A future work would utilize OAuth 2.0 to link these pieces without the need for manual download.
+Once we have that in place we will be able to use the MTLAB engine to run files automatically through a python script.

 Another logical future step would be to increase the number of devices that the system is able to keep track of.
 Rather than only using 2 smart home plugs, a future work would include more than 2 smart devices that are separated by conical spaces based on position and orientation of the user.
 We currently only separate the general space into two sections, one for each plug.

 Next, we also see a future work utilizing an AR headset along with a wearable device for gesture recognition.
 This would allow users to more seamlessly integrate this technology into their lives.
+We have already seen that geature recongition can convey a variety of meanings and can allow users to voicelessly convey meaning to machine.
+For example a recent paper by Siyou Pei et al. of UCLA was able to interact with 24 hand based objects in AR/VR in the paper "Hand Interfaces: Using Hands to Imitate Objects in AR/VR for Expressive Interactions." adding directionality to the equation would allow a user to more specifically interact with similar or different devices.

 # 6. References
 AprilTags: https://april.eecs.umich.edu/software/apriltag